Zawaken/dotfiles/README.md

 # dotfiles

-this is a dotfile directory to help me with configs and stuff
+this is a dotfile directory to help me organize configs and stuff